gl0p/faqr/README.md

             1 or 2 speakers (amplifier optional)
             RpLidar

-            You might be able to get away with two Raspberry Pi's and an arduino.
+            You might be able to get away with three Raspberry Pi's and an arduino.

 ## Soon to come: